 Howard was with the Knicks for training camp last year.
-The D-League veteran is a defensive specialist who also scored a decent amount of points without the benefit of a three point jumpshot.
+The D-League veteran is a defensive specialist who also scored a decent amount of points without the benefit of a three point jump shot.
 But last year, Howard added one, shooting 42-109 in 29 D-League games.
 (He had gone 1-17 from three in his previous 95 games.)
-For the Fort Wayne Mad Ants, Howard averaged 20.6 points, 4.1 rebounds and 2.9 assists, and that's from a player best on defense.
+For the Fort Wayne Mad Ants, Howard averaged 20.6 points, 4.1 rebounds and 2.9 assists, and that’s from a player best on defence.

 Landry was covered in the Pacers summer league roster round-up last week.
 He averaged 7.3 points, 3.0 rebounds and 1.5 in only 14 minutes per game.
 New York traded Landry to Boston last year as a part of the Nate Robinson deal, yet they’re clearly not averse to his return.